A mini travel guide of Skiathos island!

 Skiathos Avaton Hotel, Philian Hotels & Resorts

 This newly renovated resort is just an enjoyable 15′ walk to the town and a 5′ walk to Megali Ammos beach.
-Great variety at breakfast with a selection of eggs, bacon, local pastries, Greek yoghurt, fruits, cereals etc. The pool area is fantastic, with super comfortable sunbeds and a lovely pool bar.
-The staff is very kind, helpful, professional, courteous and always ready to solve any inconvenience!
+Great variety at breakfast with a selection of eggs, bacon, local pastries, Greek yogurt, fruits, cereals, etc. The pool area is fantastic, with super comfortable sunbeds and a lovely pool bar.
+The staff is very kind, helpful, professional, courteous, and always ready to solve any inconvenience!
 More Information Here!

 How to move around

-The island is relatively small, and the navigation is easy and without any problem.
+The island is relatively small, and the navigation is easy and without problems.

-You can rent a car to be independent and explore some beaches that you cannot reach otherwise.
+You can rent a car to be independent and explore some beaches you cannot reach otherwise.

 Skiathos has an excellent bus network that can help you explore the island.
 Here you can find more information about timetables and the route.